Frequently Asked Questions

 5.4 - Integration Considerations

 The stdout and stderr of any non-Erlang CloudI service is captured and sent separately to be logged by CloudI with the associated Operating System (OS) process id.
-The CloudI API makes sure that both the stdout and the stderr streams are unbuffered within an external CloudI job, so the output will be logged as quickly as possible within the CloudI log as error data (for stderr data) or as info data (for stdout data).
+The CloudI API makes sure that both the stdout and the stderr streams are unbuffered within an external CloudI service, so the output will be logged as quickly as possible within the CloudI log as error data (for stderr data) or as info data (for stdout data).

 Top